mat-shepherd/CI_PP2_BATTLESHIP_GAME/README.md

 - Benjamin Riordan, Deborah Galasso, and Daisy Mc Girr for reviewing my project and providing great constructive feedback
 - The Code Institute and their tutor support team for an excellent experience and great support leading up to this second project
 - My wife for her exceptional patience and support while I sat in front of the computer for days on end and for listenin to my constant updates on ramblings about this second project
 - My boys William and Oliver for helping me test the game, providing feedback and ideas, and for spotting bugs!
+An extra special thank you to William for helping record my user test videos!
+Superstar!

 [Back to Table of Contents](#table-of-contents)